geraldserafin/pomodoro-clock-cli/README.md

 ### Checking session status

-To check the status of the current session run: <br />
+To check the status of the current session run:

 ```
 $ pomodoro status